Top Blogs for Nurse Practitioners & Students (2022)

 Danielle LeVeck, DNP, ACNPC-AG, CCNS, RN, CCRN is a practicing Adult Geriatric Acute Care Nurse Practitioner in a cardiovascular surgical intensive care unit.
 She’s also the founder of Nurse Abnormalities, a blog specifically tailored to the idiosyncrasies and practicalities of life as a nurse practitioner.

 Topics include what to know about getting a DNP degree, how to build the perfect NP resume, and ways to approach continuing education.
-She also has a collection of free downloadable resources on everything from post-operative bleeds, to ICU titration and myocardial infarctions.
-Follow her Instagram account, @NurseAbnormalities, to get some NP-focused laughs alongside some authoritative information.
+She also has a collection of free downloadable resources on everything from post-operative bleeds to ICU titration and myocardial infarctions.
+Follow her Instagram account, @NurseAbnormalities, to get some NP-focused laughs and authoritative information.

 Nurse Nacole (Nurse Practitioner Education & Culture)

-Nacole Riccaboni, MBA, MSN, FNP-BC, AGACNP-BC, is the author of Nurse Nacole, a blog where she has documented her journey into and through nursing.
+Nacole Riccaboni, MBA, MSN, FNP-BC, AGACNP-BC, is the author of Nurse Nacole, a blog documenting her journey into and through nursing.
 The site is bursting at the seams with advice, hacks, videos, guidelines, articles, and accessories for current and aspiring nurse practitioners.

-Topics include everything from tips on receiving harsh feedback, to what to expect in nursing school, to printable study sheets for acid-base imbalances.
+Topics include tips on receiving harsh feedback, what to expect in nursing school, and printable study sheets for acid-base imbalances.
 If all that content seems overwhelming, you can start by following her on Twitter at @CoronaryKid, where she posts a single nursing tip every day.
 In addition to her blog, she has a podcast and YouTube channel replete with engaging content.
+You can also follow her on Instagram at @nursenacole.

 Nurse Practitioner Business Owner (Entrepreneurship)